pepstock-org/Charba-Wiki/docs/configuration/Tooltip.md

 });
 ```

-To set the color of labels, there is [TooltipLabelColor](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/items/TooltipLabelColor.html) class which enable the setting of colors.
+To set the color or borders of labels, there is [TooltipLabelColor](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/items/TooltipLabelColor.html) class which enable the setting of colors and borders.

 To set the point style of labels, there is [TooltipLabelPointStyle](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/items/TooltipLabelPointStyle.html) class which enable the setting of point style and the rotation to apply.